 Summary: If you are looking for a fund with the safety of a US Government Bond Fund but with significantly more yield, then the Vanguard GNMA fund is worth a look.

-Commentary: The Vanguard GNMA fund invests in pools of mortgages which are baked by the Government National Mortgage Association (GNMA).
+Commentary: The Vanguard GNMA fund invests in pools of mortgages which are backed by the Government National Mortgage Association (GNMA).
 GNMA, which is also referred to as Ginnie Mae, is a government agency that insures certain types of mortgages against default.
 Because Ginnie Mae is backed by the full faith and credit of the US Government, GNMA backed mortgages are as safe as US Treasuries from a credit risk standpoint.

 The upside of a fund that invests in GNMA insured mortgages is that you get the same government guarantee as US Treasuries, but with a much higher yield.
-Currently the Vanguard GNMA Fund has an SEC yield of 2.22%.
-This compares to an SEC yield of around 1% for US Government Bond funds with similar durations.
+Currently the Vanguard GNMA Fund has an SEC yield of 2.09%.
+This compares to an SEC yield of around 1.5% for US Government Bond funds with similar durations.

 Fees: Excellent The Vanguard GNMA Fund charges .21% in annual expenses.
 If you have $50,000 to invest, the annual expense ratio goes down to .11%.
 As with all funds at Vanguard, there is no load fees charged.
 You can learn more about bond mutual fund fees here.